Moscow Metro: Mobilization

 The Communist Party had the power to mobilize; because the party was a single source of control, it could focus its resources.
 The most notable example of mobilization in the Soviet Union occurred during World War II.
 The country also mobilized in order to complete the Moscow Metro with unprecedented speed.
 One of the main motivation factors of the mobilization was to overtake the West and prove that a socialist metro could surpass capitalist designs.
 It was especially important to the Soviet Union that socialism succeed industrially, technologically, and artistically in the 1930s, since capitalism was at a low ebb during the Great Depression.

 The person in charge of Metro mobilization was Lazar Kaganovich.
 A prominent Party member, he assumed control of the project as chief overseer.
 Kaganovich was nicknamed the "Iron Commissar"; he shared Stalin's fanatical energy, dramatic oratory flare, and ability to keep workers building quickly with threats and punishment.
 He was determined to realise the Moscow Metro, regardless of cost.
 Without Kaganovich's managerial ability, the Moscow Metro might have met the same fate as the Palace of the Soviets: failure.

 This was a comprehensive mobilization; the project drew resources and workers from the entire Soviet Union.
 In his article, archeologist Mike O'Mahoney describes the scope of the Metro mobilization:

 Skilled engineers were scarce, and unskilled workers were instrumental to the realization of the metro.
 The Metrostroi (the organization responsible for the Metro's construction) conducted massive recruitment campaigns.
 It printed 15,000 copies of Udarnik metrostroia (Metrostroi Shock Worker, its daily newspaper) and 700 other newsletters (some in different languages) to attract unskilled laborers.
 Kaganovich was closely involved in the recruitment campaign, targeting the Komsomol generation because of its strength and youth.

+Later Soviet stations

 "Fifth stage" set of stations

 The beginning of the Cold War led to the construction of a deep section of the Arbatsko-Pokrovskaya Line.
 The stations on this line were planned as shelters in the event of nuclear war.
 After finishing the line in 1953 the upper tracks between Ploshchad Revolyutsii and Kiyevskaya were closed, and later reopened in 1958 as a part of the Filyovskaya Line.
 The stations, too, were supplied with tight gates and life-sustenance systems to function as proper nuclear shelters.

 In the further development of the Metro the term "stages" was not used any more, although sometimes the stations opened in 1957–1959 are referred to as the "fifth stage".